 Are you ‘Dreaming of a White Christmas, just like the ones you used to know’?
 I’m not: the ones that I used to know were dire, I can best describe them as ‘gothic’.
 Family tensions, overindulgence, selfishness, resentment and bad temper were the norm.
 The draughty old house felt unwelcoming.

 My stepfather would retire with a migraine. he hated Christmas as much as I did.
 His brooding but silent presence in an upstairs bedroom lent the proceedings the feel of a Victorian novel.
 Dracula was more likely to appear in the night than Santa Claus.

-Christmas Eve would be less about expecting the birth of the Messiah as about preventing an all out fight between me and my siblings.
+Christmas Eve would be less about expecting the birth of the Messiah than about preventing an all-out fight between me and my siblings.
 Christmas day itself would be devoted to false bonhomie and selfish pursuits.
 That was the only way we could avoid the pain of actually communicating with each other.

 This gruesome little scenario was repeated in similar form, for many years.
 It did not change until I changed.

 Today I don’t drink but I can still be selfish, judgemental, suspicious, inconsiderate, resentful and generally negative.
 At Christmas more than at any time, I need to turn this around and become generous, understanding, trusting, loving and generally positive.
 Believe me, it can still take a big effort.